Frank Kendall Everest Jr.: Military career

 He entered United States Army Air Forces aviation cadet pilot training on November 11, 1941, graduated and received a commission on July 3, 1942.
 Among his classmates in Class 42-F was future ETO ace Robert S. Johnson.
 After Curtiss P-40 aircraft training, he was sent to North Africa and flew 94 combat missions in Africa, Sicily and Italy with the 314th Fighter Squadron, 324th Fighter Group.
-During that tour of duty he shot down two German Ju 52 transports on April 18, 1943, and damaged another.
+During that tour of duty, he shot down two German Ju 52 transports on April 18, 1943, and damaged another.

 In May 1944 he was assigned to a fighter squadron at Venice, Florida, as an instructor.
 He asked for combat duty again and was assigned to the China-Burma-India Theater of Operations.
-There he was assigned to command the 17th Provisional Fighter Squadron, 5th Provisional Fighter Group of the Chinese-American Composite Wing at Chinkiang, China.
+There he was assigned to command the 17th Provisional Fighter Squadron, 5th Provisional Fighter Group of the Chinese American Composite Wing at Zhenjiang, China.
 This wing consisted of both USAAF and Republic of China pilots flying in mixed elements.
 He completed 67 combat missions before his plane was shot down by ground fire in May 1945.
 He was captured and tortured as a Japanese prisoner of war before being repatriated at the end of hostilities.

 Following a rest leave, he was assigned in February 1946 to the Flight Test Division at Wright-Patterson Air Force Base in Ohio as a test pilot.
 Graduating from Air Materiel Command Flight Performance School with the Class 46D, he took part in many experimental tests of the Bell X-1 and established an unofficial airplane altitude record of 71,902 feet.

 In September 1951 he was transferred to the Air Force Flight Test Center at Edwards Air Force Base, California, and became the chief Air Force test pilot as head of the Flight Test Operations Division.
 During his stay at Edwards, Everest tested the X-1, 2, 3, 4 and 5; XF-92 and YB-52.
 He also took part in test programs for the F-88, 100, 101, 102, 104 and 105; the B-52, B-57 and 66 aircraft.
 On October 29, 1953, he established a world speed record of 755.149 mph in a F-100A.